 Suntory Hall — In pursuit of the world’s most beautiful sound

 Opened in 1986 as Tokyo’s first dedicated concert hall.
 Performances by leading musicians from Japan and overseas are performed in two halls, Main Hall with a vineyard style, praised as "a jewel box of sound" by world-renowned conductor Herbert von Karajan, and Blue Rose (Small Hall) which gives the space a warm sound and atmosphere and the audience can feel close to the performers.
-Every year, Suntory Hall holds more than 550 events and welcomes approximately 600,000 visitors.
+Every year, Suntory Hall holds more than 550 events by world’s top artists from home and abroad, and welcomes approximately 600,000 visitors.
+Even during pandemic of Covid-19, Suntory Hall strived to have concerts enhancing the precautious measures for infectious diseases based on the idea of enriching peoples’ lives through music.
+In September 2021, visitors to Suntory Hall hit 20 million since its opening.

-Enhancing Accessibility through Seven-month Renovation aiming for the World’s Top Quality of Safety and Comfort.
+Aiming for the World’s Top Quality of Safety and Comfort

-Suntory Hall celebrated its 30th anniversary on October 12, 2016 before closing between February and August 2017 for a seven-month renovation.
-While valuing the mission to "In pursuit of the world’s most beautiful sound", we welcome everyone and want ourselves to be available to all.
+While valuing the mission to ‘In pursuit of the world’s most beautiful sound’, Suntory Hall welcomes everyone and want ourselves to be available to all.
 We are working hard to remove barriers so that our facilities and events can be accessible to as many people as possible.

 Music Division — Innovative Activities to Promote Music